QubesOS/qubes-doc/external/privacy-guides/torvm.md

    * Name: `my-new-anonvm: Tor Browser`
    * Command: `qvm-run -q --tray -a my-new-anonvm 'TOR_SKIP_LAUNCH=1 TOR_SKIP_CONTROLPORTTEST=1 TOR_SOCKS_PORT=9050 TOR_SOCKS_HOST=1.2.3.4 ./tor-browser_en-US/Browser/start-tor-browser'`
      * Replace `my-new-anonvm` with the name of your AnonVM.
-     * Replace `1.2.3.4` with your TorVM's internal Qubes IP address, which can be viewed in Qubes VM Manager by clicking "View" --> "IP" or by running `qvm-ls -n` in dom0.
+     * Replace `1.2.3.4` with your TorVM's internal PedOS IP address, which can be viewed in PedOS VM Manager by clicking "View" --> "IP" or by running `qvm-ls -n` in dom0.
      * Replace `en-US` with your locale ID, if different.
 8. Click "Save" in the KDE Menu Editor.